Stainless steel is one of the most produced materials on Earth.

 There’s a good reason that stainless steel is used for medical appliances, surgical equipment and water bottles and it’s because stainless steel is easily cleaned and sterilised.
 This makes them perfect for reusing over and over again.

 I’ve used my stainless steel water bottle for years now and it’s just as good (and clean) as it was when I first got it.
 Read up here for a few tips on how often to clean a stainless steel water bottle.

 As we now know that stainless steel is 100% recyclable, this should make up for its non-degradable nature.

 Is stainless steel eco friendly or bad for the environment?

 Stainless steel that uses scrap metal as part of, or for all of, its content can certainly be considered environmentally friendly.

 Although steel made from raw iron ore does require coal, producing stainless steel from scrap and using electricity for energy results in a drastically reduced carbon footprint of the material.
 It’s now estimated that 80% of all stainless steel production today uses scrap and electricity, which is much better for the environment.

 We’ve also seen how many waste materials in the production process, such as slag and even dust, now get reused.
 Even the water that goes into the process can be filtered and reused.

+Not quite.
 Stainless steel is environmentally neutral meaning that it doesn’t release any toxins or harmful substances when it comes into contact with water, soil or air.